Who can use this feature?

 The Total number of accounts card indicates the total number of accounts in the workspace.
 You can access the Total accounts dashboard by clicking the See all accounts link.

-The Orphan accounts card helps you quickly identify any accounts that should be assigned to one or more Owners.
-Refer to the article Assign Owners to orphan accounts in your workspace to learn more about orphan accounts.
+The Orphaned accounts card helps you quickly identify any accounts that should be assigned to one or more Owners.
+Refer to the article Assign Owners to orphaned accounts in your workspace to learn more about orphaned accounts.

-IMPORTANT: An account is marked orphaned when no active user is assigned as its Owner.
+An account is marked as orphaned when no active user is assigned as its Owner.
 The following are some of the common ways an account is orphaned:

 Get started